Dreamastiy/R.scripts.other/ReadMe.md

 * Pyaterochka_1.R - script to get promo prices from one Pyaterochka page
 * Pyaterochka_RA.R - use Pyaterochka_1 to get all promo prices from all promo territories
+* Ulmart_All_In_One.R - get all Ulmart prices from one city. possible to use cookies and proxies